clintcfavor/SeanGlobal/readme.md

 </p>

 ## How to run
--git clone
+- git clone
--switch to laravel
+- switch to laravel
--cd to folder
+- cd to folder
--run 'composer install'
+- run 'composer install'
--run 'php artisan serve'
+- run 'php artisan serve'